-This season his Nerazzurri team have benefited from this authoritarian approach but they are still far from the finished article, still only second favourites with the bookmakers listed at Oddschecker.
+This season his Nerazzurri team have benefited from this authoritarian approach but they are still far from the finished article, still only second favourites with the experts at Eurotips.
 So far, Beppe Marotta and his trainer have seen eye to eye on how the club should progress but they will have work to do, as the defeat in the Derby D’Italia has shown, and injuries that mean the side doesn’t look deep enough.

 Marotta was quite clear in a recent interview when he stated that the ‘Italianisation of Inter’ was paramount.
 The team already have Daniele Padelli, Danilo D’Ambrosio, Andrea Ranocchia, Nicolo Barella, Stefano Sensi, Roberto Gagliardini, Antonio Candreva, Sebastiano Esposito and Matteo Politano but this is not enough according to the sporting director.
 It is true that at Juventus, the pair had another good Italian core and the unity that the players had from playing at club level and at international level was certainly a factor that helped the team gain success.

 This in turn will shape Inter’s transfer policy as it is believed that the January and summer windows will see the Milanese continue with the same focus.
 Fiorentina’s Gaetano Castrovilli and Brescia’s Sandro Tonali are midfielders that have been mentioned in January whilst, Federico Chiesa is a well-known, longer-term target.
 The club are also looking to bring back Andrea Pinamonti from Genoa at the end of the campaign as he seems to be progressing well.